jeremymiller00/bokeh_tools/docs/medium_article.md

 `hist, edges = np.histogram(dataframe[column], bins = bins)`

-I'm leaving the arguements generic here because we are going to build this out into a function which will take these arguement when it is called.
+I'm leaving the arguments generic here because we are going to build this out into a function which will take these argument when it is called.
 We then turn this histrogram data into a dataframe:

 ```python
 hist_df = pd.DataFrame({column: hist,